 “Crimes are abolished.
 Only passions remain.”

-tranzit.ro/ București organises from 20th of September to 31st of October 2021 the project “Crimes are abolished.
+tranzit.ro/ București organises from 20th of September to the 1st of November 2021 the project “Crimes are abolished.
 Only passions remain.*” Exhibitions and intersections, Paris Viitorului [Paris Future], a project co-financed by Bucharest City Council through ARCUB within the Programme Bucharest – Open City 2021

 The project takes place in a new space, Paris Viitorului [Paris Future], on Mihai Eminescu Street (corner with Viitorului Street), sector 2, Bucharest, as well as in the neighbourhood around.

-In the frame of this project, we invite you from 21-29 October to a series of urban walks guided by: Mara Mărăcinescu, Florin Dumitrescu, Rucsandra Pop, V. Leac, Alice Gancevici & Remus Pușcariu, Ioana Tudora.
+In the frame of this project, we invite you from 21 October to the 1st of November to a series of urban walks guided by: Mara Mărăcinescu, Florin Dumitrescu, Rucsandra Pop, V. Leac, Alice Gancevici & Remus Pușcariu, Ioana Tudora.

 Mara Mărăcinescu: Changing future: sound walk